X-Men in other media: Film franchise

 Three spin-off films focusing on Wolverine were also released: X-Men Origins: Wolverine, an origin story of Wolverine that was directed by Gavin Hood, was released on May 1, 2009, followed by The Wolverine, directed by James Mangold and set in Japan, released on July 26, 2013.
 The series concluded with Logan, once again directed by Mangold and released on March 3, 2017.
 The film was set in 2029.

-Deadpool 2 was released on May 18, 2018, An adaptation of X-Force was also in development at 20th, with Jeff Wadlow writing and Drew Goddard directing.
+Two further spin-offs centering around Deadpool were released in 2016 and 2018.
+Deadpool, which features Colossus (Andre Tricoteux and voiced by Stefan Kapičić) and his X-Men trainee Negasonic Teenage Warhead (Brianna Hildebrand) was released on February 12, 2016, while Deadpool 2 was released on May 18, 2018, with returning X-Men members Colossus and Negasonic Teenage Warhead and new member Yukio (Shiori Kutsuna) helping Deadpool (Ryan Reynolds) as a X-Men trainee.
+The film also features cameo appearances of Professor X, Cyclops, Quicksilver, Storm, Nightcrawler and Beast from the sequel tetralogy.
+An adaptation of X-Force was also in development at 20th, with Jeff Wadlow writing and Drew Goddard directing.

 Another spin-off and the final film of the franchise, The New Mutants, was released on August 28, 2020, directed by Josh Boone, who also co-wrote the screenplay with Knate Gwaltney.

 Marvel Cinematic Universe

 Marvel Studios launched the Marvel Cinematic Universe (MCU) in 2008, focused on the Avengers and their related characters, whose film rights they still owned.
 Marvel was then bought by Disney in 2009, but could not use the X-Men or other mutants, as their film rights still resided with Fox.
 However, an alternate version of the post-credits scene in Iron Man (2008) had Nick Fury specifically mention "assorted mutants" in regards to the larger universe he and Tony Stark were a part of.
 Quicksilver and the Scarlet Witch were an odd case, as they had strong ties with both the Avengers and the X-Men.
 The studios negotiated a deal so that they could share the characters' film rights on the stipulation Marvel Studios would be unable to make reference to their background as mutants or as Magneto's children, and that Fox could not allude to their history as Avengers members.
 While Pietro Maximoff / Quicksilver appeared in two MCU films, Captain America: The Winter Soldier (2014) and Avengers: Age of Ultron (2015), Wanda Maximoff / Scarlet Witch went on to become a regular character, appearing in six films in the franchise in addition to headlining her own television series.
 On December 14, 2017, Disney announced its intention to acquire 21st Century Fox's film and television studios, which would thereby result in the film rights to the X-Men and associated characters reverting to Marvel Studios.
 Disney CEO Bob Iger later confirmed that the X-Men would be integrated into the MCU alongside the Fantastic Four, Silver Surfer and Deadpool.
 The acquisition was completed on March 20, 2019.